-In today’s episode, Anna looks at how you can make your 9-to-5 escape happen in 2021.
+In today’s episode, Anna looks at what to do when you’re wanting to quit your job, how you can make your 9-to-5 escape happen this year.

 There has never been a better time to leave the world of corporate employment and start up on your own.
 It’s easier than ever before – yes, it’s still going to be hard work, but there is more information, tools and guidance out there than ever before.
 Thanks to COVID-19, a lot of companies and individuals are also more comfortable with virtual working rather than the traditional office set-up.
 Also as a result of COVID-19, a lot of people have also woken up to the fact that the so-called security we think we have in a full-time job isn’t as secure as we thought.
 And the idea of working for yourself – or at least having a side hustle, a second income stream – has become much more appealing.
 So how can you navigate this transition in 2021?